 Written Success partners with select providers for startup financing and alternative funding solutions for business plan clients.
 Sebastien Boyer founded one of these trusted providers, OrangeFi.
 This Spotlight on Success explores his personal journey in entrepreneurship.
 It delves into how he helps other business owners through the trials of financing the launch and growth of their business.
+As the director of OrangeFi and founder of Business Credit 101, Sebastien Boyer is known by many as the “approved” guy.
+He works with startups and existing businesses to provide business funding.
+This includes SBA loans, invoice factoring, equipment financing, asset-based lending, business lines of credit, business term loans, and personal terms loans/ lines of credit for business.

 Ten years ago, he was working as the manager of a marketing and web company.
 One of his clients was looking for financing and was trying to find someone to invest $30,000 in his business.
 Sebastien started to wonder if there was a way he could help.
 That was the first step towards leaving his job and going into business with his brother.